sucho-archiving/sucho-archiving.github.io/_posts/2022-04-01-profile-dena-strong.md

 Any advice for others, who also want to help from a distance?
 "I've heard some people say 'Oh I don't know, I would love to be able to help but I can't' – trust me, you can.
 I can't even read Cyrillic.
 Chris [Millson]'s 6-year-old daughter was running Browsertrix Cloud rescues.
 All you really need is enthusiasm, eyeballs, and a web browser.
 Really, for anybody who wants to help, we can find something for you to do."

-*Learn more about volunteering and become involved in SUCHO [here](https://www.sucho.org/orientation).*
+*Learn more about volunteering and become involved in SUCHO on the [site's orientation page](https://www.sucho.org/orientation).*